akjmicro/dclang/README.md

     myvar @ .
     7.4231
 ```

-    This work in a similar fashion for something like a stirng variable
+    * This works in a similar fashion for something like a string variable
     (which is, in reality an address and a length):

 ```
     [ greeting s"Hello there, good people!" ]
     greeting .s